Guillermina Uribe Bone

-Guillermina Uribe Bone (1920 - 11 October 2018) was a civil engineer and the first woman to receive a degree in civil engineering from the Faculty of Mathematics and Engineering of the National University of Colombia in Bogotá, graduating on 18 December 1948.
+Guillermina Uribe Bone (1920 – 11 October 2018) was a Colombian civil engineer.
+She was the first woman to receive a degree in civil engineering from the Faculty of Mathematics and Engineering of the National University of Colombia in Bogotá, graduating on 18 December 1948.

 Early life

-Guillermina Uribe was born in Guatemala City in 1920.
+Guillermina Uribe Bone was born in Guatemala City in 1920.
 She was the daughter of Guillermo Uribe Echevarría, a Basque accountant and Maria Teresa Bone Romero, a Guatemalan of English descent.
 She had seven siblings.
 Her older siblings were Antonio who became an aviator, Rebeca, the first woman to earn an engineering degree in Colombia, and Helena who became a doctor.
 Her younger siblings were Carmen, María Teresa, Roberto and Jorge.

 In 1928, she moved with her family to Argentina, where her father planned to take up work, and they made a stopover in Medellín.
 In the end, the family settled there instead.

 Education

-She graduated from high school in 1941 at the Emakumeen Institutu Zentralean (Central Women's Institute), and the family moved to Bogota.
-Her parents were supportive of all their daughters' education and encouraged Guillermina in studying civil engineering, beginning in 1943.
+Uribe Bone graduated from high school in 1941 at the Emakumeen Institutu Zentralean (Central Women's Institute), and the family moved to Bogotá.
+Her parents were supportive of all their daughters' education and encouraged Guillermina in studying civil engineering, beginning in 1943, at the Faculty of Mathematics and Engineering of the National University of Colombia in Bogotá.
 She later said in 2004, “Mi papá estaba adelantado para la época, por eso nos estimuló muchísimo. Él tenía un pensamiento sobre la mujer más amplio”.
 "My father was ahead of his time, which is why he encouraged us so much.
 He had wider expectations about women."

 There were 40 students on the course, and the first year she studied at the facilities of the Central Technical Institute, then went to the University City Campus.
-There was one other woman studying civil engineering, Rosalba Pachón Gómez, who completed some courses in 1944 but graduated in 1948, after Guillermina.
+There was one other woman studying civil engineering, Rosalba Pachón Gómez, who completed some courses in 1944 but graduated in 1948, after Uribe Bone.
+She found most of her teachers socially distant, if mostly kind, but that they considered engineering was not for women.
+It took until the 1980s for the school of engineering to provide women's toilets, which only happened after a group of women students banded together and took one of the men's toilets over, painting the door pink to make their point.